 Look at the weather forecast and you can see that it's time to bring the sled back down from the rafters – or up from the basement – wax up the bottom and make sure the handles are tight.

-OnMilwaukee is happy to provide you with a list of some of the best hills in the county – some designated, some discoveries – which will soon be covered with snow, children and some really big kids who haven't quite grown up yet.
+With the snow finally starting to fall this winter, here is a list of some of the best hills in the county – some designated, some discoveries – which are slowly yet surely getting covered with snow, children and some really big kids who haven't quite grown up yet.

 Bayside Village Hall

 (Hosts toboggan rentals on Saturdays; for more information, click here)